 - Part 3 - Kibana

-- Part 4 - Logstash with Nginx
+- Part 5 - Filebeat with Apache and Nginx

 When I speak of Elasticsearch in the headline, I actually mean an ELK stack.
 ELK stands for Elastic, Logstash and Kibana, which are the core components of an ELK stack.